maheen-raza/ensf400-lab8-kubernetes-2/assignment3/README-MAHEEN.md

-## Steps I took to complete the assingment:
+## Steps I took to complete the assignment: